stackbit-projects/mapmyhospitalapp-5bf17/content/pages/pricing.md

   - type: grid_section
     title: FAQ
     grid_items:
-      - title: Can I use multiple languages?
+      - title: What is MapMyHospital?
         content: |-
           App Land currently supports English, Spanish, German and French.
 Other languages are on the roadmap and should be rolled out by the end of